 It is not a harsh treble, not by a long shot but it does have more presence than the Edition X V2 and it does sound a little airier.
 On poor recordings, it might sound a little on the lean side but nothing as edgy sounding as the LCD-X treble tuning which I found much sharper on percussion timbre despite having more body.

-The Ananda, like the Edition X, is easily Hifiman’s most efficient full-sized planar magnetic headphone in the market today.
-Cheaper alternatives such as the Sundara still require higher powered amps or sources to sound optimal.
+The Ananda, like the Edition X, is easily Hifiman’s most efficient full-size planar magnetic headphone in the market today.
+Cheaper alternatives such as the Sundara still require higher-powered amps or sources to sound optimal.
 Not so with the Ananda.
 It will run happily off a good DAP if you so need it.

 Now, I am not suggesting your mobile phone is all you need at the extreme end, it is not quite that easy to drive.
 With my LG G6, it did feel like it needed more headroom and you will lose some essential dynamic range also.
 On that scale of things, something like the SINE from Audeze is going to be the better performer.